JohnnyJayJay/persistent-data-structures-benchmark/README.md

 Thus, there are no benchmarks measuring the performance of random access on non-random-access collections, for example.

+Moreover, memory use and efficiency are not measured.

 Lastly, the benchmarks do not cover every operation.
 For instance, Clojure's vectors and sorted maps support a constant time reversing operation that is not included.

+In summary, it is **not** a goal to
+- ultimately determine what kinds of collections are generally better than others
+- claim applicability for every real-world scenario
+- benchmark "wrong" uses of collections (random access on a linked list, for example)
+- benchmark any sort of memory efficiency

 ## Structure